Charlie Chaplin Filmography Continued

 final pairing with Campbell who died in an auto accident soon

-filming.
-At the end of the work day Chaplin bids us 'Au Revoir".
+the work day Chaplin bids us 'Au Revoir".
 How

 To